 Nurturing newly-sown pasture and targeting brushweeds

-There are several weed control options for ryegrass/clover mixes.
-An MCPB/MCPA mix, (Pasture Guard Nurture), is good for control of seedling thistles, buttercups, and a range of other broadleaf weeds such as fathen, nightshade, hedge mustard and shepherd's purse.
+An MCPB/MCPA mix, (Pasture Guard Nurture) is perhaps the most commonly used of these and is good for control of seedling thistles, buttercups, and a range of other broadleaf weeds such as fathen, nightshade, hedge mustard and shepherd's purse.

 Tank mixing with flumetsulam (Aim) will improve control of other weeds such as chickweed, creeping yellow cress, mallow, oxeye daisy, sorrel, spurrey (or yarr), stinking mayweed and wireweed.

 An alternative to this is a MCPB/Bentazone mix (Pasture Guard Elite).
 This also controls a wide range of weeds including chamomiles, chickweed, cleavers, cornbind, mayweeds, nettles, spurrey, storksbill, twin cress and willow weed as well as buttercups, fathen, nightshade, shepherds purse and thistle seedlings.

 The inclusion of herbs like chicory and plantain in the pasture mix, or where these are sown alone or with clover, does limit the herbicide options.
 Flumetsulam (Aim) is one of the few herbicides than can be safely used over seedling chicory but is considered too damaging for plantain seedlings.
 Bentazone is also useful in many new pasture situations but is considered too damaging for chicory seedlings.